-A more notable problem with these machines is related to any vibrations generated, which can, in addition to creating noise, reduce their life cycle.
-Loud heat pump vibration is typically caused when the machine's low-level vibrations transfer into the structure they are mounted on, creating an amplification effect.
+A more notable problem with these machines is related to any vibrations generated, which can, in identified: critical areas, homes, offices and factories

+Loud heat pump vibration is typically caused when the machine's low-level vibrations transfer into the structure they are mounted on, creating an amplification

 The vibrations generated by machinery installed in residential buildings or workplaces can be a source of disturbance and significantly reduce people's well-being.
 The UNI 9614 standard sets precise limits on the acceptable values of these vibrations depending on the types of rooms and buildings.
-In particular, the following uses are identified: critical areas, homes, offices and factories
+In particular, the following uses are